What is the UV index today?

 UV index meaning

-The UV Index is a measure of the ultraviolet (UV) radiation level at the Earth's surface, developed by the World Health Organization , the United Nations Environment Programme, and the World Meteorological Organization.
-It provides a simple and understandable indication of the potential for sunburn and skin damage, helping people to protect themselves against UV radiation.
+The UV Index measures the level of ultraviolet radiation at the Earth's surface, developed by the World Health Organization, UNEP and the WMO.
+It gives a simple indication of the potential for sunburn and skin damage.

 • Type I: Very fair skin, always burns, never tans.